Types of Degrees Graphic Communications Majors Are Getting

 Online Graphic Communications Programs

-In 2018-2019, 458 schools offered a graphic communication program of some type.
+In the 2018-2019 academic year, 458 schools offered some type of graphic communications program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|